moonkie

 15. When Can My Baby Go Back to Daycare After Being Sick?

-Ideally, your newborn will not go to daycare until three months old for the sake of having a stronger immune system.
+Ideally, your newborn will not attend daycare until three months old for the sake of having a stronger immune system.
 When illness inevitably strikes, and your baby recovers, you can return to daycare 24 hours after the fever has broken, as long as other concerning symptoms have passed.

 If your baby has any of the following, please skip the daycare and seek instructions for treatment from your pediatrician, as they could be symptoms of a contagious virus (source):